Most Christians in America are aware of the tremendous increase in violence in our public schools.

 Churches were filled with thanksgiving services, and our Christian nation was filled with patriotism.
 When our National Anthem was played, or the "Pledge of Allegiance recited, all would stand, men, removed their hats, and everyone placed their hands over their hearts.

 Satan had been dealt a severe blow and the years that followed (the 1950s) were filled with prosperity and blessings.

 However, Satan and his demons never cease in their attack on God's people and will do anything within their power to make life miserable.

 The following false teachings and changes to our laws not only deny God but have contributed to the present crime rate and morality in America.

 Since the removal of prayer, Bible reading, and discipline from our public schools there has been minimal teaching on the principles of love, obedience, and respect for others.

 This has led to a general lack of respect for authority and is responsible for much of the crime and disciplinary problems in America's public schools and society.

 Jesus so loved the world that He gave His life so that anyone who would believe in Him could enter into Heaven.
 He taught His followers to love everyone, including their enemies, and those they may not understand, or with whom they disagree.

-However, there is no Scripture in the Bible that condones homosexuality.
-In both the Old and New Testament, it is repeatedly condemned as a sin.
-This is not man's opinion, it is God's Word, and He says it is wrong.
+However, no Scripture in the Bible condones homosexuality; in both the Old and New Testament, it is repeatedly condemned as a sin; this is not man's opinion, it is God's Word, and He says it is wrong.